Category: Trip-planning

 • Confirm the captain speaks English if that matters to you

-• Check recent reports before booking — fish move, and a good charter operator will be honest about what’s biting
+• Check recent reports before booking — fish move, and a good operator will be honest about what’s biting

-• Tip your captain and deckhands — 15–20% is standard
+• Tip captain and deckhands 15–20% — they work hard for it

 Step 5: Sort Out Your Gear